goldmermaid/TMLS2020/README.md

 ## Live Lab Instructions:
-1. Go to Events engine website (will be given during live event), on team dashboard, click on AWS Console.
+1. Go to [Event Engine website](https://eventbox.dev?code=TLMS20), on team dashboard, click on AWS Console.
 If you are using your own account, skip to step 3.

 1. Now click on `Open AWS Console`.
 Find, and click on `Amazon SageMaker` service link on the main page.